 |How Does it Work?

 As insects contact and lay eggs on the surface of the ProvisionGard treated packaging, they absorb the insect growth inhibitor and cease evolving to their next stage of the growth cycle and die without contributing to insect population growth.
-ProvisionGard is a non toxic technology and will not kill a live adult insect but will control the eggs and offspring of adults to systemically and safely protect food stuffs.
+ProvisionGard is a non toxic technology and will not kill a live adult insect but will control the eggs and offspring of adult sawtoothed grain beetles to systemically and safely protect food stuffs.

 The sawtoothed grain beetle, Oryzaephilus surinamensis (L.), is a widely distributed species commonly found in stored grain.
 It is often confused with a closely related species, the less common merchant grain beetle, Oryzaephilus mercator (Fauvel).
 In Pennsylvania, the sawtoothed grain beetle is not a major problem in stored grains, but can be found coexisting with other insects in contaminated grains.
 Both the larval and adult stages of the merchant grain beetle attack all foods of vegetable origin; their preferred foods are oilseed products such as nuts and sunflower seeds.